Arizona Diamondbacks at San Francisco Giants odds, picks and predictions - NewsBreak

 Arizona Diamondbacks at San Francisco Giants odds, picks and predictions

-The Arizona Diamondbacks (38-48) kick off a 6-game road trip Monday night with the 1st of 3 games against the San Francisco Giants (43-41).
-First pitch is 9:45 p.m.
+The Arizona Diamondbacks (39-49) take on the San Francisco Giants (44-42) in the 3rd and final game of their series Wednesday afternoon.
+First pitch is 3:45 p.m.
 ET at Oracle Park.
 Let’s analyze Tipico Sportsbook‘s lines around the Diamondbacks vs. Giants odds with MLB picks and predictions.

 Diamondbacks at Giants projected starters